nbroeking/book/src/apps/together/proposal/index.md

 * What collaborative activity can people do together using your app?

 Our app enables people to discuss different topics pubilicly.
-(Similar to youtube comments but without the video)
+(Similar to youtube comments but without the video).

 * What is the ideal number of concurrent users (must be at least 10 but no more than 40)?